BerenMillidge/BerenMillidge.github.io/_posts/2021-02-07-How-The-Tails-Come-Apart.md

 will observe that they are typically smaller than within the full population, if the sample is selected according to those traits.

 The intuition is simple.
-We have a full distribution of some \(x\) and
+We have a full distribution of some $x$ and
-\(y\) traits which have some correlation.
+$y$ traits which have some correlation.
 If these are normally distributed, they form an ellispe.
 Selection effectively imposes a floor below which samples will not be counted.
 Imagine drawing a line across the top of the ellipse and only samples above the line are counted.